GentlemanRider/FreeCAD-Flat-Icons/Workflow/WorkflowGoals.md

 # Why are we adding such level of complexity on top of an already huge task?

 The sheer quantity of workbenches, modules and functions requires roles, coordination and efficent tool chains.

-There is also requirement for a quite wide skill set to do it, ranging from digging the source code, understanding svg, css, xml, scripting language, QCC compiling.
+The required skill set to approach the task ranges from digging the source code, understanding svg, css, xml, scripting languages, qss.
+Very few got them all.

 I want to give the possibility to people that don't have the whole skill set to be able to contribute.
 For example: a brilliant Inkscape designer that has no clue of all the other aspects should be able to join and get support.
 He shouldn't forcefully dig on the other aspects (unless wants to): he should be put in a condition where he can express his skill.

-- **Source code digger**: a person who is familiar with the FreeCAD source and helps understanding which file goes rendered where.
+- **Source code analysis**: understanding which file goes rendered where.
 Sometimes it's not trivial.
-Supports building master file templates and tuning action files
+Support building master file templates and tuning action files
-- **Icon set artist**: a person that takes charge of a workbench and draws symbols in the corresponding master file according to the style guide and CSS conventions
+- **Icon set drawing**: taking charge of a workbench and draws symbols in the corresponding master file according to the style guide and CSS conventions
-- **Tooling developer**: a person that builds, maintains and documents scripts and best practices
+- **Tooling development**: build, maintain and document scripts and best practices
-- **CSS maintainer**: a person that ensures that the global CSS files are in sync with the master files.
-He also renders the package(s) using the scripts.
+- **CSS maintaining**: Ensuring that the global CSS files are in sync with the master files.
+Rendering the package(s) using the scripts.

 # Where we are